reebalazs/bottlecap/sl/livesearch/spec.rst

 - If text is too big to fit on line, detect this case and provide an ellipsis that acts as a tooltip to show the truncated part.

+- When the results box appears, if it is too long for the viewport, a scrollbar will appear on the right in the browser.
+This takes up a few pixels of widget, so make sure the LiveSearch and resultsbox don't get pushed to the left.

 Searchbutton Policies
 =====================